mfocko/blog/blog/2024-02-04-first-language.md

 hide_table_of_contents: false
 ---

+Let's talk about the first language beginners come into contact with hands on.

 I recall my first-time experience with programming quite vividly and also at the time of writing this post I have been teaching _Foundations of Programming_ for 5 years already.

-Let's talk about the first language beginners come into contact with hands on[^1].

 <!--truncate-->

 :::caution Spoiler alert

-At one point or another, this post will turn into full-blown Python rant as it is the most common choice for the first language.
+At one point or another, this post will turn into full-blown Python rant as it is the most common choice for the first language and not very suitable in my opinion.

 I'm also purposefully leaving out educational “languages” like [Scratch], [Baltík] or [Imagine].